 This way, people who regularly watch your stream can reward you.
 They will do this for your efforts and hours spent creating and showing your content.
 In return, subscribers gain access to custom global emotes, subscriber badges, ad-free viewing, and more.

-A subscriber can pay you a minimum of $4.99 per month, either on a recurring or on a one-time basis.
-You will effectively get 50% as payout out of this subscription fee, with Twitch taking 50% of the share.
+A subscriber can pay you a minimum of $4.99 per month, either on a recurring or a one-time basis.
+You will effectively get 50% as Twitch affiliate payout out of this subscription fee, with Twitch taking 50% of the share.
 They can also get access to up to the one global sub-emote that you can unlock when you meet the affiliate status.

 There is a total of 3 tiers available to subscribers.
 Rates can vary from options: $4.99, $9.99, or $24.99 a month, with a 50% applicable payout.
 This gives your viewers an option to upgrade if they really like your content.
 With an affiliate status, you can offer 2 extra sub-emotes for both the higher tiers each, taking the count of your total sub-emotes to 5.